daattali/beautiful-jekyll/_posts/2022-11-12-whygooglecloudsustainability.md

 [Image Source: Google](https://sustainability.google/progress/energy/)

 ## Efficient Data Centers
-  - On average, Google Datacenters are 2x as energy efficient as a typical enterprise data center.
+  - On average, Google data centers are 2x as energy efficient as a typical enterprise data center.
   - Compared to 5 years ago, Google now generates around 6 times as much computing power with the same amount of electrical power.
   - In 2020 the average annual PUE for Google was 1.10 compared with industry average of 1.59 meaning that Google data centers use about six times less overhead energy.
   - Through applying Machine Learning, Google have been able to reduce the cooling energy required for their data centers by 40%.